The International Trade Blog arrow International Sales & Marketing

 About the Author: David Noah

-David Noah is the founder and president of Shipping Solutions, a software company that develops and sells export documentation and compliance software targeted at U.S. companies that export.
+David Noah is the founder and president of Shipping Solutions, the #1 selling export documentation software that develops and sells export documentation and compliance software targeted at U.S. companies that export.
 David is a frequent speaker on export documentation and compliance issues and has published several articles on the topic.

 Are you sure you’re using the right documents for your exports?